-Antigua is surrounded by four volcanos and in the intervening years has been once devastated and many times damaged by earthquakes.
+Antigua is surrounded by four volcanoes and in the intervening years has been once devastated and many times damaged by earthquakes.
 These days it is known as one of the best surviving examples of colonial Spanish architecture.
-It was there that I found a comfortable room in a remote wing of an old mansion, owned by a building contractor.
+It was there that we found a comfortable room in a remote wing of an old mansion, owned by a building contractor.

 At 3760 m, Volcán Agua towers some 2100 m over Antigua, and the base at Santa María de Jesús is about 10 km south of the city.
 From my first sight of the volcano, I wanted to climb it.
 Locals told me that one needed two days, spending the night in the crater.
 But I had neither suitable equipment nor clothes to spend the night at altitude.
 I decided to do it in one day.